kuri-team/yabe-mall/README.md

 Please note that you **must** set the document root of your web server to `public`, otherwise our application would not work.

+The .csv database files that you gave us can be found in `/private/database/` among our own custom .csv databases in case you need to access them.

 The grading Rubric is available on the [Assignment Page](https://rmit.instructure.com/courses/86190/assignments/571078) (RMIT ID required to login).